A graphical calculus for semi-groupal categories: A topological framework

+In this section, we show a topological framework for the graphical calculus.
+We begin by introducing the key notion in this framework.

-Our approach is essentially a combinatorial formulation of Joyal and Street's theory \cite{[JS91]} on graphical calculus for tensor categories.
-A key notion in their theory is the one of a \textbf{progressive plane graph} \cite{[JS91]}, which is defined by the following properties: $(1)$ it is an acyclic directed graph embedded in a plane box; $(2)$ all edges monotonically decrease in the vertical direction; $(3)$ all sinks and sources have degree $1$ and are on the horizontal boundaries of the plane box.
-See Fig $1$ for an example.
+\begin{defn} A \textbf{processive plane graph}, or \textbf{PPG}, is a non-empty directed graph drawn in a plane box such that $(1)$ all edges monotonically decrease in the vertical direction; $(2)$ all sinks and sources have degree one and $(3)$ all sources and sinks are on the horizontal boundaries of the plane box. \end{defn}

-A \textbf{progressive graph} is an acyclic directed graph with all sources and sinks being of degree one.
-A \textbf{boxed planar embedding} or \textbf{BP-embedding} of progressive graph $G$ is a planar embedding of $G$ into a plane box with all sinks of $G$ on one horizontal boundary and all sources of $G$ on the other horizontal boundary.
-Two BP-embeddings are equivalent if they are connected by a planar isotopy such that each intermediate embedding is a BP-embedding.
-Progressive plane graphs are upward BP-embeddings of progressive graphs, if convention changed.

-Upward planar $st$ graphs and progressive plane graphs are essentially equivalent.
-Given any progressive plane graph $G$, we can construct an upward planar $st$ graph $\widehat{G}$ by adding a source $s$ and a sink $t$, and then connecting $s$ to all sources of $G$ and connecting all sinks of $G$ to $t$, see Fig $2$.
-Note that here we remove all sources and sinks of $G$, hence the vertex set of $\widehat{G}$ is the union of the set $\{s,t\}$ and the set of internal vertices of $G$.

-Conversely, for any upward planar $st$ graph $G$, we can always find a progressive plane graph $G^{\circ}$ such that $G=\widehat{G^{\circ}}$.
-In fact, $G^\circ$ is obtained from $G$ by removing the source $s$ and the sink $t$, and then adding one starting vertex for each incident edge of $s$ and one ending vertex for each incident edge of $t$.
-The constructions $\widehat{G}$ and $G^\circ$ show the equivalence of PERT-graphs and progressive graphs, and also the equivalence of their corresponding upward planar embeddings and upward BP-embeddings.

-In a directed graph $G$, $e_1\rightarrow e_2$ denotes that there is a directed path starting from edge $e_1$ to edge $e_2$.
-If $G$ is acyclic, then $\rightarrow$ defines a partial order.
-The edge set $E(G)$ equipped with $\rightarrow$ is called the \textbf{edge poset} of $G$.
-Two partial orders $<$ and $<^\ast$ on a set are \textbf{conjugate} if each pair of elements are comparable by exactly one of them.